Kbayero/bdgzpush_conf/README.md

-# bdgzpush_conf
+# BitdefenderGravityZonePushConfiguration
+### Version 1.2.0

-*bdgzpush_conf is a set of tools that allow you to correctly configure the Bitdefender GravityZone Cloud PUSH API*
+*BitdefenderGravityZonePushConfiguration is a set of tools that allow you to correctly configure the Bitdefender GravityZone Cloud PUSH API*

 ## Getting started
 _Before you can successfully configure your API, you must generate an APIKEY in your Bitdefender control account.
 For it:_